Jeanne Wakatsuki Houston: Life and career

-In her book, Farewell to Manzanar, Jeanne describes the living conditions, "After dinner we were taken to Block 16, a cluster of fifteen barracks that had just been finished a day or so earlier—although finished was hardly a word for it.
+In her book, Farewell to Manzanar, Jeanne describes the living conditions when they arrived, "After dinner we were taken to Block 16, a cluster of fifteen barracks that had just been finished a day or so earlier—although finished was hardly a word for it.
 The shacks were built of pine planking covered with tarpaper.
 They sat on concrete footings, with about two feet of open space between the floorboards and the ground.
 Gaps showed between the planks, and as the weeks passed and the green wood dried out, the gaps widened.
 Knotholes gaped in the uncovered floor.”

 She goes on to explain the size and layout of the barracks.
-They were divided into six units that were sixteen long by twenty feet wide, and a singular light bulb hung from the ceiling.
+They were divided into six units that were 16 feet long by 20 feet wide, with a single light bulb hung from the ceiling.
 They had an oil stove for heat as well as two army blankets each, some mattress covers and steel army cots.
 However, things eventually improved, and they learned to adapt to their environment.

+A key figure in the book is Jeanne's father Ko, a proud "Issei" (first-generation Japanese American) man, who descends to alcoholism and violence in the face of his humiliating position but who tries to remain the ultimate authority in his family.

 Several years after leaving the camp in 1945, Jeanne attended Long Beach Polytechnic High School for three years and graduated from James Lick High School in San Jose.
-She went to San Jose State College (now San José State University) where she studied sociology and journalism and participated in the marching band's flag team.
+She went to San Jose State College (now San Jose State University) where she studied sociology and journalism and participated in the marching band's flag team.
 She met her husband James D. Houston there, and they married in 1957.
 Jeanne later decided to tell her story about the time she spent in Manzanar in Farewell to Manzanar, co-authored by her husband, in 1972.
 Ten years after their marriage, in 1967, Jeanne gave birth to a girl.
 Six years later she gave birth to twins.